pkiel/notebook/README.md

 ## Open Science
 Open Sience is the movement within science to make research more accessible, understandable, and reproducible.
 Open science is based on the principles of transparency and open-access.
-As an interdisciplinary ecologist, open science is particularly useful to open collaborations and ensure accountability as I delve into multiple fields.
+As an interdisciplinary ecologist, open science is particularly useful to foster collaborations and ensure accountability as I delve into multiple fields.

 Resources on open science can be found here:
 * [Opening Science: The Evolving Guide on How the Internetis Changing Research, Collaborationand Scholarly Publishing](https://library.oapen.org/bitstream/handle/20.500.12657/28008/1001989.pdf)